 My recent post about the Economist Style Guide included a passing comment about whether companies were singular or plural.
-It generated a surprising number of comments and a some grammarphile controversy.
+It generated a surprising number of comments, and some grammarphile controversy.

 The Economist says they're singular.
 I agreed.